 Entitlements, Assistance and Benefits.
 The entitlement matrix presented in the resettlement plan provides for compensation of all potential losses to be provided to all affected persons in the project area.
-In general, the affected people under the sewerage project will be entitled to following types of compensation and assistances: (i) compensation for loss of income for the duration impact; (ii) shifting allowance; and (iii) additional assistance to vulnerable groups.
+In general, the affected people under the sewerage project are entitled to the following types of compensation and assistances: (i) compensation for loss of income for the duration impact; (ii) shifting allowance; and (iii) additional assistance to vulnerable groups.

 Consultation and Disclosure.
 Project objectives, goals and scope of work under the project have been disclosed to the potential beneficiaries of the project, affected persons, elected representatives and institutional stakeholders.
-The approved entitlement matrix and resettlement plan will be made available at public locations in the city and will be disclosed to a wider audience through the Government of Uttarakhand and ADB website.
+The approved entitlement matrix and updated resettlementplan has been made available at public locations in the city and is disclosed to a wider audience through the Government of Uttarakhand and ADB website.
 Copies of the project information disclosure leaflet, translated in local language, will be kept at site during the construction period.

-Grievance Redressal Mechanism: The grievance redress mechanism (GRM) of Uttarakhand Inclusive and Resilient Urban Development Project (UIRUDP), will provide the communities and other stakeholders, a platform for expressing their opinion, registering their grievances and redress of the same within a defined time frame.
-A three-tier common GRM will be set up.
-Public awareness campaign will be conducted to ensure that awareness on the project and its grievance redress procedures is generated.
-The campaign will ensure that the poor, vulnerable and others are made aware of and part of the awareness program.
-Grievance redress mechanism outlined in the draft resettlement plan will ensure that complaints and grievances are resolved in a collaborative, expeditious, and effective manner through dialogue, joint fact-finding, negotiation, and problem solving.
+Grievance Redressal Mechanism: The grievance redress mechanism (GRM) of Uttarakhand Inclusive and Resilient Urban Development Project (UIRUDP), has provided the communities and other stakeholders, a platform for expressing their opinion, registering their grievances and redress of the same within a defined time frame.
+A three-tier common GRM has been set up; a grievance redress cell has been formed vide office order Social/UUSDA/IEC/182 dated 10th February, 2022.
+Public awareness campaign has been conducted to ensure that awareness on the project and its grievanceredress procedures is generated.
+The campaign has ensured that the poor, vulnerable and others are made aware of and part of the awareness program.
+Grievance redress mechanism outlined in the resettlement plan will ensure that complaints and grievances are resolved in a collaborative, expeditious, and effective manner through dialogue, joint fact-finding, negotiation, and problem solving.

 Resettlement Plan Budget.
-The proposed budget for the implementation of the resettlement plan is ₹21,78,120.00 (Rupees Twenty-one lakhs seventy-eight thousand and one hundred twenty only) which covers compensation for temporary income loss, one-time shifting allowance and one-time assistance to identified vulnerable households.
+The proposed budget for the implementation of the resettlement plan is updated as ₹ 13,73,280.00 (Thirteen lakhs seventy-three thousand two hundred and eighty only) which covers compensation for temporary income loss, one-time shifting allowance and one-time assistance to identified vulnerable households.
 The amount will be electronically transferred by the PIU to the account of the affected persons.
-The project will ensure preparation of identify cards and opening of bank accounts of the affected persons (not having bank accounts).
+The project will ensure preparation of identity cards and opening of bank accounts of the affected persons (not having bank accounts).

 Institutional Arrangement.
 The Urban Development Department (UDD), Government of Uttarakhand is the Executing Agency (EA) of the UIRUDP.
 A state-level Program Management Unit (PMU) under Uttarakhand Urban Sector Development Agency a special purpose vehicle is set up for the project implementation.
-A city/town level Program Implementation Units (PIU) have been set up by the Implementing Agency (IA) to manage implementation of projects, at Dehradun and Nainital.
-The PMU/PIU will be assisted by Project Management and Design Supervision Consultants (PMDSC) which will be providing program management support, assure the technical quality of design and construction, and provide advice on policy reforms.
+City/town level Program Implementation Units (PIU) have been set up by the Implementing Agency (IA) to manage implementation of projects, at Dehradun and Nainital.
+The PMU/PIU will be assisted by Project Management and Design Supervision Consultants (PMDSC) who will provide program management support, assure the technical quality of design and construction, and provide advice on policy reforms.
 Resettlement Plan implementation will be closely monitored by PMU/PIU on a regular basis.
-Community Awareness and Public Participation Agency will facilitate PMU and PIU with organizing meetings with affected persons and disclosure of entailment matrix and grievance redress mechanism with affected persons and stakeholders.
+Community Awareness and Public Participation Agency will facilitate PMU and PIU with organizing meetings with affected persons and disclosure of entitlement matrix and grievance redress mechanism to affected persons and stakeholders.